-September 3, 2020
+September 22, 2022

-You are cordially invited to attend the Annual Meeting of Shareholders of AngioDynamics, Inc. to be held on Tuesday, October 13, 2020 at 12:00 p.m., Eastern Time.
-In light of the public health impact of the COVID-19 pandemic and in order to protect the health and well-being of our shareholders, directors and employees, the Annual Meeting will be held virtually via live webcast at www.virtualshareholdermeeting.com/ANGO2020.
-There will be no physical in-person meeting.
+You are cordially invited to attend the Annual Meeting of Shareholders of AngioDynamics, Inc. to be held on Thursday, November 3, 2022 at 12:00 p.m., Eastern Time.
+The Annual Meeting will be held virtually via live webcast at www.virtualshareholdermeeting.com/ANGO2022.
+There will be no physical inperson meeting.